dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-identity-server.md

 ---
-title: Secure an ASP.NET Core Blazor WebAssembly hosted app with Identity Server
+title: Secure a hosted ASP.NET Core Blazor WebAssembly app with Identity Server
 author: guardrex
-description: To create a new Blazor hosted app with authentication from within Visual Studio that uses an [IdentityServer](https://identityserver.io/) backend
+description: To create a new hosted Blazor solution with authentication from within Visual Studio that uses an [IdentityServer](https://identityserver.io/) backend
 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc